kalkrishnan/kalkrishnan.github.io/_posts/2017-04-19-jenkins-pipeline.md

 {% endhighlight %}

-I initially put the imports inside the node, but that's a big no-no.Once I had this code working, I figured I can use the variables in my subsequent stages, but again I was stumped at the inability to do so.
+I initially put the imports inside the node, but that's a big no-no. Once I had this code working, I figured I can use the variables in my subsequent stages, but again I was stumped at the inability to do so.
 I tried some solutions to store the variables in the environment, none of which were quite satisfactory:

 * Export to a file
 * Include other stages within the scope of the node.
+* Use withEnv, but everything needing the env variables has to be defined within the enclosing block.

 Then after extensive googling, I came up with the below snippet to populate the environment: